-“I have seen a significant increase in prescription drug abuse in the last year around the Oklahoma City area,” said Captain Chris Woodruff of the Special Investigations Division, Oklahoma City Police Department.
+“I have seen a significant increase in prescription drug abuse in the last year around the Oklahoma City area,” said Captain Chris Woodruff of the Special Investigations Division at the Oklahoma City Police Department.
 “This has become a major problem amongst young teens in the junior and senior high school age.”

 “Many individuals involved with distribution of more traditional controlled substances are beginning to obtain prescription drugs to sell also,” added Woodruff.
 According to Mark Woodward of the OBN, many Oklahomans “doctor shop” by visiting 10-15 different doctors to obtain enough prescription drugs to support their habit.

 As prescription drugs become more prominent around the state, Oklahoma residents are left wondering what they can do to better their communities and slow the progression of this deadly prescription drug abuse epidemic.

-Derry Hallmark, Certified Chemical Dependency Counselor and Senior Director for Expansion for Narconon Arrowhead, agrees with Woodruff.
-“Through community involvement with drug education and rehabilitation for those addicted, we can put a stop to the devastation of prescription opiate addiction,” Hallmark stated.
+Derry Hallmark, Senior Director For Expansion at Narconon Arrowhead, agrees with Woodruff.
+“Through community involvement with drug education and rehabilitation for those addicted, we can put a stop to the devistating prescription opiate addiction,” Hallmark stated.

-Narconon Arrowhead, one of the world’s largest and most effective drug rehabilitation facilities, is located right here in Oklahoma.
-This non-profit organization offers a mobile drug education unit that travels the state and country, offering drug education to schools, companies, and any other groups who are interested.
+Narconon Arrowhead, located in Canadian, OK, a non-profit drug and alcohol treatment facility, offers a mobile drug education unit that travels the state and country, offering drug education to schools, companies, and any other interested groups.

-“We are working to fight this prescription drug abuse epidemic at both ends,” says Hallmark.
-“We are sending our staff around the state to offer drug education on one front for preventative measures while at the same time we offer those struggling with a prescription drug addiction or any addiction a resource for help through our rehab program.”
+“We are working to fight this prescription drug abuse epidemic at both ends,” said Hallmark.
+“We send our trained drug educators around the state to offer drug education on one front for preventative measures, while at the same time we offer help to those who struggle with addiction through our long-term rehab program.”

-For more information on prescription drug abuse or to get help for you or someone you know who is struggling with a drug addiction contact Narconon today at 800-468-6933 or log onto www.stopaddiction.com
+For more information on prescription drug abuse, or to get help for yourself or a loved one who is struggling with addiction, contact Narconon by calling 1-800-468-6933 or by logging onto www.stopaddiction.com.